dsflow-io/dsflow/README.md

 Interested?
 Subscribe to our mailing list on [dsflow.io](http://dsflow.io)

-## Quick start / main features
+## TL;DR;

+If you're in a hurry, follow these steps to get a sense of how dsflow works.

 - install or update Docker 🐳 (`brew cask install docker`)
-- clone this repo
+- clone this git repo
-- execute `source init.sh` to initialize the environment and build docker images (_it might take over 10 minutes to download all sources_ ☕️)
+- execute `source init.sh` to initialize the dsflow environment and build docker images (_it might take over 10 minutes to download all sources_ ☕️)
-- execute `dsflow` to see the list of commands
+- execute `dsflow` to see the list of dsflow commands
 - execute `dsflow generate-job`: display the list of job templates
 - execute `dsflow generate-job TEMPLATE_NAME JOB_NAME`: generate a job based on a template
 - execute `dsflow run JOB_NAME`: runs the job in its associated container